Introduction

 Radiation pattern window showing 3D gain visualization

-On the top row of widgets, this window has the same Viewer angle selection buttons and spin button displays as the Main window.
+On the top row of widgets, this window has the same Viewer angle selection buttons, spin button displays, and orthographic toggle as the Main window.
+A T Elev° spin button (−90° to +90°) sets the observation elevation for noise temperature calculations; this control only has effect when a Noise Temperature gain scaling mode is selected.
+A T_total readout displays the current antenna temperature in Kelvin.
 The two buttons at the middle right (Gain (g) and E/H Field (f)) select either the Gain or the Near Electric/Magnetic Field pattern display.
-Provided there are at least two steps in the θ and one in the φ angle as specified in the Radiation Pattern (RP) command, the Gain pattern will be calculated and drawn.
+Provided there are at least two steps in the ฮธ and one in the ฯ† angle as specified in the Radiation Pattern (RP) command, the Gain pattern will be calculated and drawn.
 The E/H field will be properly drawn if there are at least two points specified in the NE or NH commands.
 The Frequency Loop control buttons at the far right can be used to Start, Pause and Reset the loop.

-The View menu, in addition to the Common Projection and Common Frequency check buttons, provides submenus for selecting Polarization type, Gain Scaling and the Near Field data to be drawn.
+The View menu, in addition to the Common Projection check button, provides submenus for selecting Polarization type, Gain Scaling (which includes Noise Temperature modes), Noise Environment, Draw Style (Surface, Wireframe, or Both), a Gradient Key toggle for the color legend, and the Near Field data to be drawn.
 The selection of polarization type affects the Gain pattern, the displayed Viewer gain and the value of max and min gain as shown to the left and right of the color code bar.
 The selection of gain scaling only affects the form of the Gain pattern drawing: Linear Power is the most realistic, since the distance from the origin of each point in the gain pattern is proportional to the radiated power density, as is the color code (red for max gain and magenta for min gain).
 A disadvantage of this scaling is the inadequate representation of side lobes since they are usually significantly weaker than the main beam.
 Linear Voltage is better in this respect since the position of points in the gain pattern is proportional to Electric field strength and hence follows a square root law.
-ARRL Style follows a form of logarithmic scaling suggested by the American Radio Relay League, e.g. exp(0.058267 × gain) where gain is in dB10.
+ARRL Style follows a form of logarithmic scaling suggested by the American Radio Relay League, e.g. exp(0.058267 ร— gain) where gain is in dB10.
 Finally Logarithmic follows a logarithmic scale with a median of 40 dB.

-The Total Field sub-menu allows the selection of drawing either the Peak value or a "time-frozen" Snapshot of the instantaneous value of the total Near Field E/H vectors.
+The Total Field sub-menu allows the selection of drawing either the Peak value or a "time-frozen" Instantaneous (ฯ†=0) snapshot of the instantaneous value of the total Near Field E/H vectors.
 The Snapshot values are calculated as the vector sum of the X, Y, Z components of the E/H field and the Peak values are calculated using the formula NEC4 uses to print the Peak field values.

-Currently the Gain pattern is drawn as a transparent wire frame, with each line segment colored according to the average value of gain associated with the two points it joins.
+The Gain pattern draw style is selectable from View โ†’ Draw Style: Surface renders a filled triangulated mesh, Wireframe draws colored line segments, and Both overlays wireframe on a dimmed surface.
+In all modes each element is colored according to the average value of gain associated with its vertices.
 The pattern can be "dragged" with the mouse pointer to rotate or tilt it and it can also be positioned using either the X (x), Y (y), Z (z), or Default (d) buttons.
 The Rotate and Incline spin buttons can also be used to accurately position the Gain pattern in the window.
 The label in the drawing area's frame gives information on what is on display and also the type of polarization or gain scaling.

 Starting with version 2.1, the radiation pattern display can be zoomed in or out by using the mouse wheel or the Zoom controls (Zoom % spin wheel and the Zoom In (Ctrl+Plus), Zoom Out (Ctrl+Minus), and Zoom 100% (Ctrl+1) buttons) and it can also be moved around by dragging with the right mouse button #2.